TryKickoff/kickoff/assets/src/js/modules/README.md

 ## Modules

-Add your preject-specific modules to this directory
+Add your project-specific modules to this directory